pascalgn/automerge-action/README.md

   or [`squash`](https://help.github.com/en/articles/about-pull-request-merges#squash-and-merge-your-pull-request-commits)
   (squash all commits into a single commit).
 The default option is `merge`.

+  Additionally, labeling a PR with any required label plus the suffix `.merge`, `.rebase`, `.squash` sets the merge method for that PR.

 - `MERGE_COMMIT_MESSAGE`: The commit message to use when merging the pull request into the base branch.
 Possible values are `automatic` (use GitHub's default message), `pull-request-title` (use the pull request's title),